 One of the leaders of the IBR program is a principal equity officer who leads a team that supports implementation of the Equity Framework.
 Ultimately, however, responsibility for honoring and applying the Framework throughout the IBR program process is shared between program staff and all others involved in IBR program decision-making.
-Program staff are divided into Transportation/Planning, Design Engineering, Structures, Transit, Financial, and Project Controls teams.
+Program staff are divided into Program Management, Transportation/Planning, Environment, Design Engineering, Major Structures, Public Affairs (includes Government Relations, Communications, and Community Engagement), Transit Planning/Engineering, Financial Structures, Procurement, Climate, DEI, Safety, Third Party Agreements, and Program Controls teams.
 Program teams and their respective managers apply the Equity Framework to key decisions through open discussions within their teams.
 Some of these key decisions include: